suzanne-lee/shecodes-plus/README.md

 # Future Improvements / To Do
 * Display timezone
-* Add more possible backgrounds
+* Add more possible backgrounds for various weather conditions
 * Implement responsiveness (mobile-friendly)
 * Use local storage to cache API calls
 * Unit conversion (change between Celsius and Fahrenheit)